 The process of getting Revel sold was also a complete mess.
 When it was put up for auction in 2014, the only bid that came in by the September 23rd deadline was from Polo North Country Club’s Glen Straub for $90 million.
 The auction was then delayed for a week and an angered Straub increased his bid to $95.4 million, only to see Revel sold to Brookfield US Holdings for $110 million, which put in its bid in the middle of the night on September 30th.
 Straub believed he was used as a stalking horse and went on rant after rant, even in court.

-In November 2014, Brookfield backed out because bondholders wouldn’t let it redo a deal with ACR Energy Partners, which had taken over the construction of the power plant next door when Revel ran out of money.
+In November 2014, Brookfield backed out because bondholders wouldn’t let it redo a deal with ACR Energy Partners, which had taken over the construction of a power plant next door when Revel ran out of money.